lawrenceyoon/starter-joey/README.md

-# starter-joey-thinkful
+# Joey webpage

-This repo contains the starter and solution code for the Joey Thinkful resume exercise.
+A resume exercise me and my group worked on for Thinkful's course.